 State, city, and nationwide grants

-The Dallas Homebuyer Assistance Program (DHAP) provides financial assistance in the form of a forgivable home loan of up to $60,000 for low- and moderate-income home buyers.
-To qualify, applicants must work in educational instruction and library occupations, healthcare or protective services, and meet the program income requirements.
+The Dallas Homebuyer Assistance Program (DHAP) offers forgivable home loans of up to $60,000 for low- and moderate-income home buyers.
+To qualify, applicants must work in educational instruction, library occupations, healthcare, or protective services, and meet income requirements.

 Local affordable housing options

 Opportunity Home Dallas provides access low-income residents in Dallas have access to affordable housing options.
-Armed with voucher programs like Section 8 and a management team that oversees low-income housing units, this program is dedicated to ensuring that eligible residents have access to safe and affordable housing.
+Armed with programs like the Housing Choice Voucher Program (formerly called Section 8) and a management team that oversees low-income housing units, this program is dedicated to ensuring that eligible residents have access to safe and affordable housing.

 Free resources in Dallas